Introductory information about SLICCs, including videos and student accounts.

 Overview of the SLICC journey [10 minutes with voiceover]

-[CORRECTION: these videos mention receiving '10 credits' and 3 Learning Outcomes; in summer 2017 the SLICCs will be for 20 credits and will use 5 Learning Outcomes.]
+[CORRECTION: the videos above mention receiving '10 credits' and 3 Learning Outcomes; SLICCs are now for 20 credits and use 5 Learning Outcomes.]

 Read about Alec's SLICCs experience and why he recommends them at the link below.

 Hear Tobias talk about his SLICC experience in summer 2015 at the link below.